KylaNel/VenYou/README.md

 2. Then install the dependencies.
 A list of the requirements can be found in `requirement.txt` and and can be installed with `pip install -r requirements.txt`.

+3. Create and populate the datebase by running `database_setup.bat` or `database_setup.sh` or by running the commands in these files individully.

-3. Run the server with `python venyou/manage.py runserver`.
+4. Run the server with `python venyou/manage.py runserver`.

 # How to run tests